Start My Answer

 There is always a possibility that one of the parties won't show up for court.
 Many times, it's the debt collector who is hoping that you won't show up.
 If this happens, the court will award them the victory, and you'll have to pay the debt.

 Never allow this to happen.
-Show up on time and come ready to play hardball.
+Show up on time and come ready to advocate for your best interests.
 There is always the possibility of the debt collector not showing, in which case you will win by default.

 However, it's more likely that Samara Portfolio Management is banking on you not knowing your legal rights and being awarded the victory.